This information is intended for use by health professionals

 Not all pack sizes may be marketed.

 Only clear solution without particles should be used.
+Any unused solution must be discarded not later than 28 days after first opening.

 Any unused medicinal product or waste material should be disposed of in accordance with local requirements.